How Much Does Estate Planning Cost?

 Estate planning doesn't have to be expensive.

-Hiring a lawyer might cost you a little upfront, but it can save you and your heirs a lot of money – and a lot of heartaches – down the road.
+Hiring a lawyer might cost you a little upfront, but it can save you and your heirs a lot of money – and a lot of heartaches – down the road through the probate process.

 What is Estate Planning?

 Estate planning isn't reserved for the rich and famous.
-Creating an estate plan is necessary even if you don't have a six-figure net worth, have your own home, or have kids depending on you.
+Creating a plan is necessary even if you don't have a six-figure net worth, have your own home, or have kids dependent on you.

-Here are essential estate planning documents you might need:
+Here are the essential estate planning documents you might need:

 - Last Will and Testament – A will is a written document that lists how you'd like your belongings distributed after you're gone.
 If you want your cousin to have your antique lamp, you can put that in your will.

 - Durable Power of Attorney (POA) – If you become incapacitated and can't make decisions for yourself, a durable power of attorney can appoint someone to make decisions for you.

 - Healthcare Power of Attorney (POA) – Commonly referred to as a healthcare proxy, a healthcare POA gives someone else the authority to make general healthcare and medical decisions when you’re deemed legally incapacitated.
 Along with a living will, it makes up your advance care directive.